WDI-SEA/interview-questions/readme.md

 * Explain how `this` works in JavaScript

+  The object that this refers to is redetermined every time control enters a new execution context and remains fixed until control shifts to a different context.
+The value of this is dependent upon two things: The type of code being executed (i.e., global, function, or eval) and the caller of that code.

+  If we call a function as a property of an object using either dot (i.e., obj.foo()) or bracket (i.e., obj["foo"]()) notation, this will refer to the parent object in the body of the function:

+  This refers to the parent object inside function code if the function is called as a property of the parent.

 * Explain how prototypal inheritance works

+  Prototype-based programming is a style of object-oriented programming in which behaviour reuse (known as inheritance) is performed via a process of cloning existing objects that serve as prototypes.
+This model can also be known as prototypal, prototype-oriented, classless, or instance-based programming.

 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
+  As you likely have guessed by looking at the word 'Ternary' meaning three, a Ternary expression takes three arguments.
+The arguments and result can be of different types.
+The conditional (ternary) operator is the only JavaScript operator that takes three operands.
+This operator is frequently used as a shortcut for the if statement.

+  The syntax is as follows:
+  condition ? expr1 : expr2

 * What's the difference between a variable that is: `null`, `undefined` or `undeclared`?
   * How would you go about checking for any of these states?

+  A variable is undeclared when it does not use the var keyword.
+It gets created on the global object (that is, the window), thus it operates in a different space as the declared variables.

+  Something is undefined when it hasn’t been defined yet.
+If you call a variable or function without having actually created it yet the parser will give you an not defined error.

+  null is a variable that is defined to have a null value.('', 0)

 * What is a closure, and how/why would you use one?

 * What's a typical use case for anonymous functions?
+  An anonymous function is a function that is not stored in a program file, but is associated with a variable whose data type is function_handle .
+Anonymous functions can accept inputs and return outputs, just as standard functions do.
+However, they can contain only a single executable statement.

+  They can be used in the same way as any other object.
+They can be stored in variables, passed to other functions as parameters or returned from a function using the return statement.
+Functions are always objects, no matter how they are created.

+  Once the function has been saved to the variable, the variable can be used to invoke it:

 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
 * What's the difference between `.call` and `.apply`?

+  The limitations of call quickly become apparent when you want to write code that doesn't (or shouldn't) know the number of arguments that the functions need… like a dispatcher.

+  Both can be called on functions, which they run in the context of the first argument.
+In call the subsequent arguments are passed in to the function as they are, while apply expects the second argument to be an array that it unpacks as arguments for the called function.

 * Explain `Function.prototype.bind`.

+  The bind() method creates a new function that, when called, has its this keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.

+  Syntax:
+  fun.bind(thisArg[, arg1[, arg2[, ...]]])

 * What's the difference between feature detection, feature inference, and using the User Agent string?

+  When you make an assumption that because one feature is present (or not) another one will also be present (or not)

+  Feature inference checks for a feature just like feature detection, but uses another function because it assumes it will also exist, e.g.:

+  if (document.getElementsByTagName) {
+    element = document.getElementById(id);
+  }

+  User agent string is just reading the stupid little string that each browser sends along and then you can compare that string with some known browsers you're targeting.
+Generally this is a super old way of doing things and is easily spoofed

 * Explain AJAX in as much detail as possible.

+  AJAX stands for Asynchronous JavaScript and XML.
+In a nutshell, it is the use of the XMLHttpRequest object to communicate with server-side scripts.
+It can send as well as receive information in a variety of formats, including JSON, XML, HTML, and even text files.

 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?

 * Explain "hoisting".
+  Hoisting is JavaScript's default behavior of moving declarations to the top.
+JavaScript only hoists declarations, not initializations.
+To avoid bugs, always declare all variables at the beginning of every scope.

 * Describe event bubbling.

+  Event bubbling and capturing are two ways of event propagation in the HTML DOM API, when an event occurs in an element inside another element, and both elements have registered a handle for that event.
+The event propagation mode determines in which order the elements receive the event.

 * What's the difference between an "attribute" and a "property"?

+  These properties are kind of like instance variables for the particular element.
+As such, a property can be different types (boolean, string, etc.).
+Properties can be accessed using jQuery’s prop method (as seen below) and also by interacting with the object in vanilla JS.

+  Attributes are in the HTML itself, rather than in the DOM.
+They are very similar to properties, but not quite as good.
+When a property is available it’s recommended that you work with properties rather than attributes.

+  An attribute is only ever a string, no other type.

+  If an element has a default value, the attribute shows the default value even if the value has changed.

 * Why is extending built-in JavaScript objects not a good idea?

 * What is the difference between `==` and `===`?

+  == only compares values
+  === compares values + type

 * Explain the same-origin policy with regards to JavaScript.
+  The same-origin policy restricts how a document or script loaded from one origin can interact with a resource from another origin.
+It is a critical security mechanism for isolating potentially malicious documents.

 * What is the extent of your experience with Promises and/or their polyfills?
 * What are the pros and cons of using Promises instead of callbacks?

+  Promises make more than one function to be called easier.
+  Particular features are that
+         (a) functions can be added anywhere in the code, subject only to the promise being within scope, and (b) functions added after a Deferred/promise has been resolved/rejected will fire immediately.

+  In short promises are perfect when you deal with multiple async calls in parallel.

 * What tools and techniques do you use debugging Javascript code?

+ There are many tools and techniques to debug my Javascript code:

+  The console.log() statement printing the response allows us to use our mouse to click on properties of the object and investigate them.
+Pausing the debugger at the point when the response arrives allows us to interact with the console when the response variable is in scope.
+We can write commands on the console to see if they work and copy and paste valid code back into our program.

+  Remember, we have two ways to set breakpoints.
+We can write the debugger keyword in our program when we want the program to stop.
+Or, we can look at the source in Chrome's Developer Tools and click on a line to tell the browser to stop there.

+  Adding a console.log() will print the response every time, and gives us a line number to click on.
+We can follow the link to the line number and click on that line to set a temporary breakpoint manually.

+  Using the debugger keyword will stop our program every time.
+It won't output anything to the console so we won't be able to see data once we're past that point of execution.

+  I primarily use the debugger tool in Google Chrome's console with set breakpoints to walk through the function until the bug is found and I can fix it.

 * What language constructions do you use for iterating over object properties and array items?

 ## Database Questions